Last Updated: 12/03/2019

-It is strongly advised to obtain a letter from your prescribing doctor, which should confirm your name, travel itinerary, names of prescribed and/ or controlled drugs, dosages and total amounts of each to be carried on your trip.
+It is strongly advised to obtain a letter from your prescribing doctor or IBD team, which should confirm your name, travel itinerary, names of prescribed and/ or controlled drugs, dosages and total amounts of each to be carried on your trip.

 If possible, try to take enough medication for your whole trip, as well as extra in case of delays.
 If your medication has to be kept refrigerated, you could store it in a small cool bag, obtainable from chemists, or in a Frio cooling wallet.
 These, along with other essential medical supplies such as diarrhoea and redhydration kits can be found at specialist travel clinics such as Nomad Travel http://www.nomadtravel.co.uk/c/255/Health-and-Hygiene

 When planning extended trips abroad, you may need to get new supplies of your medication whist travelling.
 Depending on where you travel this may be obtainable either from local doctors or as a private prescription.
 Plan for this by taking a copy of your prescription with you.

 It is always a good idea to take an emergency kit which includes over-the-counter medicines, such as anti-diarrhoeals (eg Imodium, Lomotil), anti-spasmodics, (eg Buscopan, Colofac) rehydration sachets (eg Dioralyte, Electrolate, Rehidrat) and pain killers (eg paracetamol).
 Details of this can be found on the travel and IBD page.

 Taking medicines abroad

 When travelling abroad you should follow the following advice:

 - Keep your medication in their original packaging to show at customs.